-- F is the give-way capacity of the Lane in a time step. - $F_0$ is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - Q1 is the flow in the current time slice on the first opposing Lane. - A1 is a coefficient for the first opposing Lane which specifies by how much the capacity is reduced by flow on the first opposing Lane. - Q2 is the flow in the current time slice on the second opposing Lane. - A2 is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane. - Qn is the flow in the current time slice on the second opposing Lane. - An is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane.
+- F is the give-way capacity of the Lane in a time step. - $F_0$ is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - Fmin is the minimum flow when the Lane is opposed. - Q1 is the flow in the current time slice on the first opposing Lane. - A1 is a coefficient for the first opposing Lane which specifies by how much the capacity is reduced by flow on the first opposing Lane. - $Q_2$ is the flow in the current time slice on the second opposing Lane. - A2 is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane. - Qn is the flow in the current time slice on the second opposing Lane. - An is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane.